dowlinglab/pyomo-doe/Readme.md

 ## What do I need to complete the tutorial?

-This tutorial assumes the audience is familar with basic Python programming.
+This tutorial assumes the audience is familiar with basic Python programming.
 (New to Python?
 Check out [this](https://lectures.scientific-python.org/index.html) and similar online resources.)
 The tutorial is designed to run in Google Colab.
 The `tclab_pyomo.py` file contains the Pyomo model for our motivating system as well as utilities to install software on Colab.

 Alternatively, pariticipants can run the tutorial locally on their computer.
 Use the following commands to create a new conda environment: